 Most febrile seizures last much less than 15 minutes, and about two thirds of children who have a febrile seizure never have another one.

 Simple: The entire body shakes (called a generalized seizure) for less than 15 minutes.
 Over 90% of febrile seizures are simple.

-Complex: The entire body shakes for more than 15 minutes (constantly or with pauses), only one side of the body shakes (called a partial seizure), or seizures occur at least twice within 24 hours.
+Complex: The entire body shakes for 15 minutes or more (constantly or with pauses), only one side of the body shakes (called a partial seizure), or seizures occur at least twice within 24 hours.
 Children who have complex febrile seizures are slightly more likely to develop a seizure disorder later during childhood.

-About one third of children have additional febrile seizures, but usually only a few.
+About one third of children have additional febrile seizures, but usually only a few seizures.
 Children are more likely to have additional seizures if they were under 1 year old when they had the first febrile seizure or if they have close relatives who have had febrile seizures.

 Febrile seizures that do not last a long time are not thought to cause epilepsy or other neurologic abnormalities.
 However, a febrile seizure is sometimes the first sign of a previously unrecognized neurologic disorder.
 Sometimes doctors can look back and see signs of that disorder in the child's past history.
 Sometimes other signs of the disorder do not appear until later.
 In either case, the febrile seizure is not thought to cause the abnormalities.

-Drugs to prevent additional seizures (anticonvulsants—see Table: Using Drugs to Treat Seizures in Children) are usually not given to children who have had only a few simple febrile seizures.
+Drugs to prevent additional seizures (anticonvulsants—see Using Drugs to Treat Seizures in Children) are usually not given to children who have had only a few simple febrile seizures.
 However, children who have had many febrile seizures or seizures lasting a long time may be given such drugs for a period of time.
-If children have had a long febrile seizure, doctors may prescribe diazepam gel to be applied to the rectum if a subsequent seizure lasts more than 5 minutes.
+If children who have had a long febrile seizure have a subsequent seizure that lasts more than 5 minutes, doctors may prescribe diazepam gel to be applied to the rectum.
+Children can be treated with this drug at home.